 The network of existing single and fire tracks is also accessible for bike riding, with many events held here every year.

 Sections of the Mawson Trail pass through the Mount Crawford Forest.
 The multi-use trail covers many kilometres of roadsides, forest tracks, private land and unmade road reserve and is popular among those wanting to explore South Australia in a unique way.

 Bike riding is prohibited within Native Forest Reserves, which have been set aside for conservation, unless there is a specific management plan in place.

 Please consider the Forest Trail Code (located at the bottom of this page), as you may encounter other forest users including horse riders and walkers during your ride.

 *An event application must be submitted for organised biking events.
-Click here to download an event application.
+Click here to lodge an application.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.

-Fire is prohibited on ForestrySA land and Forest Reserves between November 1 and April 30 in any year.
+Fire is prohibited on ForestrySA land between November 1 and April 30 in any year.
 (These dates may be extended in areas where high fire danger persists).